Northridge Mall (Wisconsin): Abandonment and demolition

-The former Sears store was then razed, and a Menards home improvement store and Pick 'n Save supermarket occupied the site.
+The former Sears store and that section of the mall was then demolished, and a Menards home improvement store and Pick 'n Save supermarket occupied the site.
 Also, a Value City furniture store moved into a portion of the old Boston Store building but closed in May 2009.
 The rest of the mall remained vacant.

 As of August 2013, William Penzey of Penzeys Spices had announced plans to purchase the mall for use in Penzeys Spices operations.
 In April 2014, the Chinese investment company which purchased the mall, U.S. Black Spruce Enterprise Group, retained ownership by making a last minute payment halting a foreclosure auction that might have allowed Penzeys Spices to take ownership of the property.
 That ownership had alleged plans for a large-scale Asian marketplace mall and office complex, but outside of generic architectural renderings of the concept, no plans or permit approvals have been advanced to Milwaukee's city council, and the city has been purposefully obstructed from overall communication by Black Spruce, outside of refusals to cooperate with any alternate plans for the building and payments to avoid the city taking eminent domain over the property.
 The proposal is also improperly marketed for the metro's population, whose majority Asian population is Hmong Americans and Indian Americans.

-In September 2014, Pick n Save announced it would be closing its store at Northridge Mall.
+In September 2014, Pick 'n Save announced it would be closing its store at Northridge Mall.
 After the Pick n Save closed, only a Menards store remained at the site.

 In 2018, the mall was rented out to MIR Tactical, an airsoft store and event promoter, to host an airsoft game called the "Milwaukee Offensive".

 On April 11, 2019, the City of Milwaukee issued a demolition order for the mall.
 On the evening of July 22, 2019, a maintenance contractor was fatally electrocuted while investigating an open fuse box at the mall.